 Managing Depression Among Residents

-This is the percent of residents exhibiting signs of depression.
-Higher rates of depression could be a sign worse patient care.
+This datapoint measures the percent of long-term residents exhibiting signs of depression.

 Appropriate Vaccine Usage